 Healthy, sustainable water benefits both people and the environment.

-Driven primarily by the Clean Water Act, our water resources permitting services focus on hydrological phenomena such as the movement and distribution of surface and groundwater.
+Driven primarily by the federal Clean Water Act, our water resources permitting services focus on compliance with water quality regulations including delineations to support jurisdictional determinations of Waters of the United States, wetland and aquatic resources mitigation, and wastewater and stormwater discharge permitting.
+We also support clients in implementing other aspects of the Clean Water Act including TMDL development, water quality standards and assessments, and implementation of water quality improvement practices.
 Our experts bring an interdisciplinary approach to help clients navigate water laws at all levels of government.

-Approaching water as a natural resource, our scientists conduct thorough investigations of aquatic species and habitats to develop comprehensive management plans, ranging from riparian enhancement and restoration to the recovery of threatened, endangered, and sensitive species.
+Approaching water as a natural resource, our scientists conduct thorough investigations of surface water hydrology, hydrogeology, water quality, and aquatic species and habitats.
+We develop plans including water supply plans, lake restoration and watershed plans, source vulnerability assessments, riparian enhancement and restoration plans, and recovery plans for threatened, endangered, and sensitive species.

 Relevant Services